AnnaVargova/AutomationShield_wiki/FloatShield.md

 ## <a name="control"/>Feedback control

 # <a name="hardware"/>Detailed hardware description
+The FloatShield is an open hardware product, you are free to make your own device.
+If you come up with improvements, please let us know so we can improve our design as well.
+The discussion below should help you to improvise a similar setup for experimentation on a breadboard or perforation board.
+You may even order a professionally made PCB by a PCB fabrication service.

 ## <a name="circuit"/>Circuit design
 The circuit schematics has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 You may download the circuit schematics of the FloatShield from [here](https://github.com/gergelytakacs/AutomationShield/files/1934584/Float_scheme.zip).